fastlane/fastlane/README.md

 # Why?

-Please check out [this guide](https://github.com/KrauseFx/deliver/blob/master/ManualSteps.md) to get started with a signing certificate and a provisioning profile.
+Please check out [this guide](https://github.com/KrauseFx/cert/blob/master/ManualSteps.md) to get started with a signing certificate and a provisioning profile.

-**After** checking out the [guide](https://github.com/KrauseFx/deliver/blob/master/ManualSteps.md), take a look at this lovely gif:
+**After** checking out the [guide](https://github.com/KrauseFx/cert/blob/master/ManualSteps.md), take a look at this lovely gif:

 ![assets/cert.gif](assets/cert.gif)

+In the gif I used `cert && sigh`, which will first create an iOS code signing certificate and then a provisioning profile for your app if `cert` succeeded.

 # Usage